-There are two main options for diving Milne Bay Province – either you go for liveaboard based diving, which will enable you to experience the remoter locations such as the East Cape Reefs and Nuwakata Islands in northern Milne Bay, or the sites around Samarai Island and the China Strait in the south.
+There are two main options for diving Milne Bay Province.
+Either you go for liveaboard based diving, which will enable you to experience the bay’s remoter locations.
+Such as the East Cape Reefs and Nuwakata Islands in northern Milne Bay.
+Or the sites around Samarai Island and the China Strait in the south.

 Diving Milne Bay Province – Liveaboards

-MV Chertan, which is based in Alotau, is owned and operated by Rob van der Loos who has been diving Milne Bay Province for nearly 35 years.
-Rob probably knows Milne Bay better than than any other single individual, plus he is a really great guy who goes out of his way to do everything possible to make your trip successful.
+MV Chertan, which is based in Alotau, is owned and operated by Rob van der Loos.
+Rob has been diving Milne Bay Province for nearly 35 years.
+He probably knows Milne Bay better than than any other single individual.
+Plus he is a really great guy who goes out of his way to do everything possible to make your trip successful.

-MV Spirit of Niugini is based from Tawali and operates four distinct itineraries that all start and finish at the resort, with the second one providing a pretty special opportunity to dive the B-17F Black Jack wreck at Boga Boga on Cape Vogel:
+MV Spirit of Niugini is based from Tawali and operates four distinct itineraries.
+All start and finish at the resort.
+The second of which provides a special opportunity to dive the B-17F Black Jack wreck at Boga Boga on Cape Vogel:

-- Tawali – Samarai, Nuwakata Islands, East Cape Reefs – Tawali
+- #4: Tawali – Samarai, Nuwakata Islands.
+East Cape Reefs – Tawali